 Several agencies in Connecticut assist, support and provide services to family members of inmates who are currently incarcerated in a Connecticut prison.
-Services usually include helping family members cope with the various aspects of having their loved one incarcerated, providing supporting guidance, helping family members prepare for the inmate’s release from prison, and providing transportation to and from the prisons.
+Services usually include helping family members cope with the various aspects of having their loved one incarcerated, providing supporting guidance, and helping family members prepare for the inmate’s release from prison.

 How Can I Send an Inmate Money?

 To find out how to send an inmate money, please read the eLibrary paper entitled INMATE TRUST FUND/INMATE ACCOUNTS – CONNECTICUT.